cpchalk/gpcheckx/README.md

 is required which has been built by the kbmag binary kbprog.

-gpcheckx adresses the problem of when the provisional word acceptor is simply too large for further orocessing in the kbmag system and proposes two solutions.
+gpcheckx adresses the problem of when the provisional word acceptor is simply too large for further processing in the kbmag system and proposes two solutions.

 1. Truncate the word acceptor to a more acceptable size.